 A member of the faculty may take a leave of absence without compensation from Yale to provide caregiving as delineated by federal and Connecticut FMLA laws for up to twelve weeks in a year.
 While taking this leave, a faculty member is not eligible to receive compensation from Yale but may be eligible for funding from Connecticut Paid Family Leave (PFML).
-Time taken for a Caregivers Leave is granted under Yale policies and federal and state laws governing family and medical leaves as described above in Section XIX.D.1.
+Time taken for a Caregivers Leave is granted under Yale policies and federal and state laws governing family and medical leaves as described above in Section XX.D.1.

-4. Teaching Relief for Child Rearing for Ladder and Non-Ladder Instructional Faculty

-A full-time member of the ladder and non-ladder instructional faculty who becomes a parent of a newborn child or newly- adopted under the age of six will be relieved of teaching duties, with regular compensation and benefits, for the whole of an academic semester occurring within the first year after the birth or adoption, for the purpose of providing substantial and sustained care for the child at least half- time during normal working hours.
+4. Teaching Relief for Child Rearing for Ladder and Non-Ladder Instructional Faculty the first year after the birth or adoption, for the purpose of providing substantial and sustained care for the child at least half-time during normal working hours.
 Any other administrative and departmental responsibilities should be consistent with the purpose of the teaching relief.
-A parent who gives birth is eligible for concurrent short-term medical disability as authorized by a physician and, during, this period, the parent is relieved of all responsibilities at Yale.
+A parent who gives birth is eligible for concurrent short-term medical disability as authorized by a physician, and during this period, the parent is relieved of all responsibilities at Yale.
 Short-term medical disability leave for childbirth is normally concurrent with the semester of Teaching Relief for Child Rearing.